asaadsaad/MWP-CS445-SPA-Project/README.md

 A daily push is required to track your code and performance.
 If you miss a push that will affect your final grade.
 The project deadline will be on Thursday December 5th at 8 pm.
 No further pushes should be made to your repository.
 Perform one Pull Request to the original repository.

-Please refer to project.doc for more details.
+Please refer to project-specs.pdf for more details.